Coliinnn/coliinnn.github.io/cv.md

 title: Curriculum Vitae
 ---

-My CV can be downloaded here:
+My CV can be downloaded here: [CV Colin Ganzevoort, 2022](/assets/CV-Colin-Ganzevoort-2022.pdf)

-You may also be interested to find my LinkedIn page [here](https://linkedin.com/in/colinganzevoort), where more detailed information regarding my current and previous positions can be found.
+You may also be interested to visit [this page](/work) or [my LinkedIn](https://linkedin.com/in/colinganzevoort){:target="_blank"}, where more detailed information regarding my current and previous positions can be found.